-Zero-party data is information a customer provides freely and explicitly to a company.
+Zero-party data is customer supplied data.
+In other words, it's information a customer provides freely and explicitly to a company.

 Zero-party data is generally accurate, it respects the customer's privacy and organizations are in control of the questions they ask their customers.

-Customers expect something in return for the information they have provided, so make sure you can meet these expectations and personalize the customer experience accordingly.
-Almost 1 in 4 consumers (21%) get annoyed by marketing emails that ignore the zero-party data they provided, so it’s important to consider whether you can deliver a personalized experience before collecting zero-party data.
+Customers expect something in return for the customer data they have provided, so make sure you can meet these expectations and personalize the customer experience and customer journey accordingly.
+Almost 1 in 4 consumers (21%) get annoyed by marketing emails that ignore the zero-party data they provided, so it's important to consider whether you can deliver a personalized experience before collecting zero-party data.

 There's also a potential disconnect between the answers a customer gives and what they actually think.
 Research from Forrester suggests that customers might be overwhelmed when asked to provide too much information at one time, which might lead to them inputting false information just to get through the process.
-Keep your list of questions short and sweet to avoid clogging your database with inaccurate information.
+Keep your list of questions short and sweet to avoid clogging your database with inaccurate information and increase customer satisfaction.

 Zero-party data best practices